search icon

 • Employee benefit laws

-Having a human resources team can also bring you needed protection if your business encounters a workplace harassment complaint.
-If a state or federal agency receives a harassment complaint from one of your employees, the agency is more likely to find you liable if your business didn’t have a separate human resources department to take complaints.
-Sometimes complaint resolution efforts of your human resources team can stop an employee’s state or federal harassment complaint from happening.
+Having a human resources team can also bring needed protection if the business encounters a workplace harassment complaint.
+If a state or federal agency receives a harassment complaint from one of a company’s employees, the agency is more likely to find the company liable if it didn’t have a separate human resources department to take complaints.
+Sometimes complaint resolution efforts of a human resources team can stop an employee’s state or federal harassment complaint from happening.

 Human Resources: The Disadvantages

-Hiring a human resources team or manager costs money and requires more effort from you when you’re forming your business.
-But with all the hefty fines and legal troubles you could incur without human resources, it’s often better to spend money and time on hiring a good team from the outset.
+Hiring a human resources team or manager costs money and requires more effort when forming and managing a business.
+But with all the hefty fines and legal troubles an employer could incur without human resources, it’s often better to spend money and time on hiring a good team from the outset.

-A human resources team can cost money but save you turmoil
+A human resources team can cost money but save a business from turmoil

-If you’re ready to hire employees for your business, a human resources team can help you stay in line with your legal obligations as an employer.
-The presence of a human resources team can also help you avoid bigger legal issues if there’s a workplace dispute.
-Hiring this kind of team can cost you extra, but is often worth it in the long run.
+When an entrepreneur is ready to hire employees, an HR team can help them stay in line with their legal obligations as an employer.
+The presence of a human resources team can also help business owners avoid bigger legal issues if there’s a workplace dispute.
+Hiring this kind of team can cost extra, but it’s often worth it in the long run.